Blois

 Blois (/blwɑː/ BLWAH; /fr/) is a commune and the capital city of Loir-et-Cher department, in Centre-Val de Loire, France, on the banks of the lower Loire river between Orléans and Tours.

-With 45,898 inhabitants by 2019, Blois is the most populated city of the department, and the 4th of the region.
+With 47,219 inhabitants in 2023, Blois is the most populated city of the department, and the 4th of the region.

 Historically, the city was the capital of the County of Blois, created in 832 until its integration into the Royal domain in 1498, when Count Louis II of Orléans became King Louis XII of France.
 During the Renaissance, Blois was the official residence of the King of France.

 History

 Pre-history

 Since 2013, excavations have been conducted by the National Institute for Preventive Archaeological Research (INRAP in French) in Vienne where evidence was found of "one or more camps of Prehistoric hunter-gatherers, who also fished, after fish traps found there.
 They were Neolithic farmer-herders, who were present in the area around 6,000 BCE (8,000 years ago).